Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/team-operations/academy-instructor-compensation.md

 - Major curriculum update: Up to 3 hours paid

 **Grading & Feedback:**
-- Included in session rate for <20 students
+- Included in session rate for fewer than 20 students
-- Additional compensation per student for >20 students
+- Additional compensation per student for more than 20 students

 ---